muhme/joomla-branches-tester/README.md

    ```
    bash -x scripts/pull.sh 53
    ```
-6. If you encounter problems after running `scripts/create` multiple times, try using the `no-cache` option to force a fresh build of the containers.
+6. It is generally recommended to use the latest patch level of a Joomla version and the highest compatible PHP version possible.
 7. Always use the latest version of Docker software.
 And I mean it – do it, I’m not joking here!
 8. And always keep JBT up to date.
 You’ll get a reminder when you run `scripts/info`, and you should run `git pull` to stay current.
 9. If you need to cancel a running script, send an interrupt by pressing **\<Ctrl\> + \<C\>** together.